redpanda-data/connect/website/docs/components/outputs/zmq4.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The zmq4 output type attempts to send messages to a ZMQ4 port, currently only PUSH and PUB sockets are supported.
+Writes messages to a ZeroMQ socket.

 <Tabs defaultValue="common" values={[